Frequently Asked Questions

 What are your recommended brewing instructions?

 Do you prefer drip?
 Pour over?
 How about french press?
 How you brew your coffee is entirely up to you!
-Click here to see our Learn section and look for the post about your brewing method.
+Give us a call or send us an email - we are happy to help!

 How should I store my coffee?

 Coffee should always remain stored in an airtight sealed bag or container.

 Most of our coffee is sourced from South America and Africa, however that does not mean we are limited to only those parts of the world.